 The bitterness is not that bad.
 The spices and sourness of the tamarind broth added balances the flavor which turn out to be deliciously exotic.
 The tamarind broth could be an option if you really want to have bitter taste of the dish.
 Some Ilocano folks serve Papaitan as soup during meals.
 In this case, more water is added and balance the taste by adding more bile juice, tamarind broth and salt.
 Papaitan is best when it served hot.

-5. Add bile and chopped goat innards.
-Continue sauteing for at least one minute
+- Add bile and semi-digested grass.
+Continue sauteing for about one minute.

-7. Add tamarind broth and mix.
-Simmer for at least 20 minutes.
+- Add tamarind broth and mix.
+Lower down heat and simmer for at least 30 minutes.
 Add water if necessary.

 - Seasoned with salt.

 - Serve hot